 In Minecraft: Education Edition students can build collaboratively, take virtual tours, and more, limited only by the treacher's creativity and imagination.

 This works on all devices and can be accessed by all students, which helps to justify the cost.
 But with a sliding scale of pricing there should be an option to suit all needs.

 Here are the best tips and tricks for Minecraft: Education Edition to help get the best learning experience for students and teachers.

 Use the Minecraft: Education Edition resource page

-One of the best ways to get going with Minecraft: Education Edition and, indeed, to keep going, is to use the resource page.
+One of the best ways to get going with Minecraft: Education Edition and, indeed, to keep going, is to use the resource page (opens in new tab).
 It is crammed full of hundreds of lessons already created by other teachers and shared for use.

 Teachers can get instant access to a selection of lessons spanning school grades and subjects.
 Search by subject and age to help focus in on what you need.
-Once you've found something you can use, it can be used as is, or you can adapt to better suit the task required.
+Once you've found something you can use, it can be presented as is, or you can adapt to better suit the task required.

 The starter kit in this selection of materials is well worth using if you're new to Minecraft: Education Edition.
-It features sample lessons, starter worlds, training videos, and links to other educators that can help ease you into this blocky new world.
+It features sample lessons, starter worlds, training videos, and links to other educators who can help ease you into this blocky new world.

 Use survival mode in Minecraft: Education Edition